 Beginning an anti-pest preventative regimen will help ensure a successful growing season.
 Before your rooted clones and seedlings are transferred into the grow room, make up a neem based anti-fungal solution in a small bucket of some sort and dip each plant into it, making sure to completely cover all surfaces of the plant.
 Use the manufacturer’s instructions for mixing up the solution.
 Always wear rubber gloves when working with gardening products that are used for the management of insect pests and fungal diseases like neem and gnatrol.

-After your seedlings and clones have been moved into the vegetative room, I recommend watering your plants with RO (reverse osmosis) water mixed with 3 teaspoons of Gnatrol for the first month.
+After your seedlings and clones have been moved into the vegetative room, I recommend watering your plants with RO (reverse osmosis) water mixed with Recharge.
 Keeping your young plants root system healthy and pest free is very important.
-Gnatrol is a powder form of the bacteria Bti (Bacillus thuringiensis israelensis).
+Recharge contains a powder form of the bacteria Bti (Bacillus thuringiensis israelensis).
 Bti attacks larvae stages of certain dipterans like fungus gnats, flys, and mosquitos.
 Bti is the bacteria that Monsanto has engineered into some of its agricultural products to provide resistances to insect pests on a genetic level.
 Read more about Bti.